 When did this start?
 My journey was unexpected with no previous signs or symptoms.
 Tests were cleared earlier this year for my annual physical with flying colors.
 However, on May 19, 2022 is the day it all began.
 Plans of driving to SFSU to pick up my youngest daughter for summer break were already in place.
 I had a shoulder injury earlier that morning which set me behind schedule.
 This in itself is unheard of since my 4 children are used to me being super-mom!
 Eight days later, May 27th an MRI was scheduled for my shoulder.
 THAT day I noticed red rashes on my thighs, then later my arms.
 The same day painful lumps appeared on the back of my head and neck, and the back of my shoulders.
 After the MRI that evening, I informed my daughter I was going to the ER near my home in the morning.
 Pain started to radiate to my joints and muscles, my chest hurt, and I couldn't breathe.
 On May 31st, three days later at the same ER, my abdomen was very distended with sharp pain.
 The doctors noticed my liver was enlarged and referred me to another hospital with a GI team.

 I was admitted to the second hospital the same day.
-The GI team focused on an enlarged gallbladder with plans to remove it until I was more stable.
+The GI team focused on an enlarged gallbladder with plans to remove it when I was more stable.
 I stayed there 8 days, NPO for 6, with a low blood pressure of 80/40.
 I received continuous IV fluids to keep my BP up and almost passed twice.
 VERY PAINFUL!
 I gained 30lbs of water weight and was discharged June 7th preparing to schedule surgery for a gallbladder removal.

 I started IV chemotherapy July 12th at the cCARE Cancer Center in Murrieta, CA. Dr. Doraiswamy and her staff are so professional and always make me feel comfortable.
-The chemo treatment has been a seamless 6 sessions using the I.V.
-CHOP regimen every 3 weeks.
+The chemo treatment has been a seamless 6 sessions using the intravenous CHOP chemo regimen every 3 weeks.
 I trust Dr. Doraiswamy's care and her recommendation to continue treatment with UC San Diego Health BMT.
 I've had a smooth transition from one healthcare team to the next.

 ***I am grateful for your outreach and support and invite you to scroll the website and read my Journal, view needed tasks, or drop a comment in the Guestbook.
 Thank you for stopping by and learning more.
 Hopefully, you will be inspired!